broepke/deadpool-app/README.md

 docker run -p 8501:8501 deadpoolapp
 ```

+### ECR

+To build the container and publish to ECR, Follow the steps in the app's **Push commands for deadpool-docker-private** settings.
+Simple as that.

 ### ECS

 To add the **second Target Group**, we need to [Registering multiple target groups with a service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/register-multiple-targetgroups.html) via the **AWS CLI**.
 First Export the **Service Description** to JSON so you can see where to add a new **Target Groups** and copy the structure of the other one.